eagl0037/CSS-Framework-project/README.md

 # Hitech.css

-NimbusCSS is a lightweight, customizable CSS framework built with Sass.
+Hitech.css is a lightweight, customizable CSS framework built with Sass.
 It provides a clean, consistent design system and a collection of utility classes to speed up web development.

 ---